LilyAsFlora/Ririi/README.md

 Such particles can be combined to create more complex meanings.
 Using *ve* and *tu* together, for example, mixes disgust and anger to create contempt.
 Placing one at the beginning of a sentence, and one at the end, could imply a change in mood, or that the speaker is ambivalent regarding their feelings.
 Nevertheless, this tool has most use in song: particles could emphasise certain beats, fill space not taken by other words, and as aforementioned, offer rhyme and alliteration.

 ## Examples
-The first two lines of Robert Frost's poem "Stopping by the Woods on a Snowy Evening":
+The first stanza of Robert Frost's poem "Stopping by the Woods on a Snowy Evening":

+*Kla etu shichu li mōru nu*
 K-la e-tu shi-chu l-i mōru nu
 `who-ɢᴇɴ this-ᴀᴄᴄ forest-ᴀᴄᴄ be.3 suppose.1 know.1 `
-Whose woods these are I think I know
+"Whose woods these are I think I know"

+*Ela nire de ninam mō ku ru*
-Em-la nire de nin-am mō ku ru
+E-la nire de nin-am mō ku ru
 `he-ɢᴇɴ house in village-ᴀᴄᴄ though`
-His house is in the village though
+"His house is in the village though"

+*Sām bo sūtu ku vidu pam*
+*Ela shichu pomu ja wulita chu.*
+S-ām bo sūtu ku vidu pam
+E-la shi-chu pomu ja wu-li-ta chu.
+`I-ᴀᴄᴄ here rest in see snow`
+`he-ɢᴇɴ forest-ᴀᴄᴄ fill no see-3ғᴜᴛ`
+"He will not see me stopping here
+To watch his woods fill up with snow."